MaximePremont/Licenka/README.md

 <br>Created figma model
 </p>

 Another problem we had to deal with was the fact that we could easily authenticate a user with metamask to verify that he had a license.
-However, it should be possible on top of that to be able to call the Web2 API without having to authenticate, and without verification everyone could enter the wallet of someone who owns the license.
-For this, users can set a password to use the Web2 version.
+However, it should be possible on top of that to be able to call the Web2 API without having to authenticate with credentials, and without verification everyone could enter the wallet of someone who owns the license.
+For this, users sign a message with their wallet to use the Web2 version.

-Thus, our solution can work both with the simplicity of authentication in Web3, and both with the Web2 version for companies that do not wish to use Metamask auth.
+Thus, our solution can work both with the simplicity of authentication in Web3, and both with the Web2 version for companies that do not wish to implement themselves Metamask auth.

 ## 📄 Facility
 #### See the deployed project on [licenka.space](https://licenka.space) !2